kroketio/qt5-qml-cmake-hello-world/README.md

 ### Static binaries

-The `CMakeLists.txt` has an option to prepare static compilation, but it is up to the user to compile their own custom static Qt compilation.
+The `CMakeLists.txt` has an option to prepare static compilation, but it is up to the user to prepare & compile their own custom static Qt installation.

-The `if(STATIC)`
+Static compilation is out-of-scope for this document/project as it is a big topic on it's own.

-clauses in the `CMakeLists.txt` provided serve as an example of what is roughly needed for static Qt5 QML compilation in terms of CMake.
+Regardless, the `if(STATIC)` clauses in the provided `CMakeLists.txt` and `src/CMakeLists.txt` serve as an example of what is roughly needed for static Qt5 QML compilation as far as CMake goes.

+Note that `qt5_import_qml_plugins()` is used which is handy for static compiles, as it automatically scans which QML plugins you are using so you don't have to manually use the `Q_IMPORT_PLUGIN` macro.

 ```text
 cmake -DSTATIC=ON -DCMAKE_PREFIX_PATH="/home/user/qt5.15/gcc_64" -Bbuild .